aboltachka/aboltachka/README.md

 🔭  I am currently searching for a Ph.D. program in Economics to continue my education.
 Also, I keep up working on a couple of research in the field of **Development Economics, Microeconomics, and Political Economy** of Post-Soviet countries.
 I am planning to publish ongoing and future research projects here.

-🌱  I am a big fan of researchers who artfully created fantastic methodologies using non-standard data to find solutions to complex problems.
+🌱  I am a big fan of researchers who artfully create fantastic methodologies using non-standard data to find solutions to complex problems.
 That is why my current phase of research cemented my desire to advance **skills in analyzing economic issues with tools from economics, data science, and other related fields**.

 📖 I am constantly pushing myself to try something new.
-My hobbies include **chess, hiking, jogging, cooking, video games**, etc. Being lucky to know **Belarusian, Russian, English, and Ukrainian languages**, I plan to start learning **Spanish** (Since I love watching La Liga football games, I'd like to understand more when players give interviews after a match).
+My hobbies include **chess, hiking, jogging, cooking, video games**, etc. Being lucky to know **Belarusian, Russian, English, and Ukrainian languages**, I plan to start learning **Spanish** (I love watching La Liga football games and I'd like to understand more when players give interviews after a match).

 🚀 I love mixing education from different countries and regions.
 I feel much more comfortable studying and working within multicultural settings.
 To date, I have studied in three countries: **Belarus, the United Kingdom, and the United States**.